netinvent/grommunio_exporter/README.md

 ### Troubleshooting python pip on Grommunio Appliances

-There maybe errros with python 3.6 pip that is installed in Grommunio appliances based on OpenSuse 15.5/15.6.
+There maybe errors with python 3.6 pip that is installed in Grommunio appliances based on OpenSuse 15.5/15.6.
 If running pip shows the following error:
 ```
 Traceback (most recent call last):